Beyond the Surface: How Deep Content Inspection Uncovers Hidden Threats

 DCI extends beyond network boundaries to endpoints and cloud environments:

-Pre-execution analysis examines files before they run on endpoints, identifying potential threats without relying on behavioral detection that might only trigger after damage occurs.
-Organizations implementing DCI-based pre-execution scanning reported 76% fewer successful endpoint compromises according to a 2025 Ponemon Institute study.
+• Pre-execution analysis examines files before they run on endpoints, identifying potential threats without relying on behavioral detection that might only trigger after damage occurs.
+Organizations implementing DCI-based pre-execution scanning can experience reductions in successful endpoint compromises.

-Container and image inspection applies deep analysis to cloud workloads, examining container images and virtualization files for embedded threats or vulnerabilities.
-This capability has become essential as cloud-native attacks increased by 82% in 2024 according to Check Point Research.
+• Container and image inspection applies deep analysis to cloud workloads, examining container images and virtualization files for embedded threats or vulnerabilities.
+This capability has become essential as cloud-native attacks have increased.

 Advanced DCI Capabilities